jptweb/IGME-110-Fall-2025/documents/p4-3-final.md

 - Includes captions, a title card, and full credits
 - Submit the video as a **.mp4 file**
 - If captions are in a separate file, include the **.srt file** as well
+- If you used YouTube for captions, paste the **unlisted YouTube link** in the myCourses submission comments

 **Reflection Document (.docx):**
 - 250–300 words summarizing changes you made, challenges you faced, and lessons learned